angular/angular/aio/content/guide/dynamic-component-loader.md

 ## The anchor directive

-Before you can add components you have to define an anchor point to tell Angular where to insert components.
+Before adding components, you have to define an anchor point to tell Angular where to insert components.

 The ad banner uses a helper directive called `AdDirective` to